- Introduction |

 The options available depend on the capabilities of the playback device

-Check if the channels matches your setup.
+Check if the Audio Channels matches your setup.

 Test if speakers and the channels match by clicking the speaker icons.